 An extra engineer laying of for any reason and at any time other than on call will not be permitted to mark-up or twelve (12) hours from the time of such absence.
-Engineer must mark-up to resume service. - engineer laying off on call will be held in until the tie-up of the respondent or twelve (12) hours from the time of the lay-off, whichever is later, and such engineer must mark-up to resume duty.
+Engineer must mark-up to resume service. - 4.
+LAYING OFF (ON CALL) AT HOME TERMINAL).
+An extra engineer laying off on call will be held in until the tie-up of the respondent or twelve (12) hours from the time of the lay-off, whichever is later, and such engineer must mark-up to resume duty.
 It is understood that this provision does not prevent the Carrier from administering such discipline as it deems proper for a missed call. - 5.
 MISSING CALL (AT HOME TERMINAL).
 An extra engineer missing call will be automatically marked to the bottom of the extra board at the time of such miss call.